Yousef-Emadi/Auction_website_PHP/README.md

 # Auction website by PHP

-# NOTE : after cloning the project and before the running Apache server, extract Style.zip on the root folder (where index.php exists)
+# NOTE 1 : after cloning the project and before the running Apache server, extract Style.zip on the root folder (where index.php exists)

+# NOTE 1 : SQL server port number shall be setup

+# Note 3: to access to the database => username: ipd25 and password: ipd25_pw

 ## This is a Auction website designed and developed based on PHP by : Yousef Emadi, Adrian Paz Alonso, Zhao Yu Zhang